Aireal-C241-PS337/api/README.md

 Authorization: Bearer <token>
 ```

-### Endpoints
+### 🔗 Endpoints

-These are just some of them, if you wanna see all the endpoints.
-Please check our Postman documentation: https://documenter.getpostman.com/view/26776811/2sA3QwapMh#intro
+These are just some of them.
+If you want to see all the endpoints, please check our Postman documentation: [Postman Documentation](https://documenter.getpostman.com/view/26776811/2sA3QwapMh#intro)

-#### 1. View Cart
+#### 1. 🛒 View Cart

 **GET /api/cart**